-Learning Outcome: 02.03.01 Describe how water associates with other molecules in solution.
+Bloom's Level: 1.
+Remember Learning Outcome: 02.03.01 Describe how water associates with other molecules in solution.
+Section: 02.03 Topic: Chemistry

 - 55. Which substances are on the basic side of the pH scale?

-- A. baking soda, oven cleaner & human blood
+- A. baking soda, oven cleaner and human blood

-- B. baking soda, oven cleaner & urine
+- B. baking soda, oven cleaner and urine

-- C. tomatoes, oven cleaner & human blood
+- C. tomatoes, oven cleaner and human blood

-- D. beer, vinegar & black coffee
+- D. beer, vinegar and black coffee

 - E. Great Salt Lake, oven cleaner, tears

-Learning Outcome: 02.04.01 Identify common acidic and basic substances.

-Chapter ( 02 - Basic Chemistry V ----------- ------ ------- ----------- ---
+Baking soda, oven cleaner & human blood are all basic substances.

+Bloom's Level: 1.
+Remember Learning Outcome: 02.04.01 Distinguish between an acid and a base.
+Section: 02.04 Topic: Chemistry

-56. Which one is NOT one of the properties of water?
-A. the frozen form is more dense than the liquid form B. the frozen form is less dense than the liquid form C. water is a solvent D. water has a high heat capacity E. water has a high heat of evaporation Bloom's Level: 1.
-Remember Learning Outcome: 02.03.02 Evaluate which property of water is important for biological life.
-Section: 02.03 Topic: Chemistry 57.
-Which property of water allows it to act as a transport medium?
-A. cohesion B. high heat of evaporation C. high heat capacity D. water is solvent E. the frozen form is less dense than the liquid form Bloom's Level: 1.
-Remember Learning Outcome: 02.03.02 Evaluate which property of water is important for biological life.
-Section: 02.03 Topic: Chemistry 58.
-The mass number refers to the number of & within an element.
-A. protons & neutrons B. protons & electrons C. electrons & neutrons D. protons & molecules E. electrons & atoms Bloom's Level: 1.
+- 56. Which one is NOT one of the properties of water? - A. the frozen form is more dense than the liquid form - B. the frozen form is less dense than the liquid form - C. water is a solvent - D. water has a high heat capacity - E. water has a high heat of evaporation

+The frozen form of water is NOT more dense than the liquid form

+Bloom's Level: 1.
+Remember Learning Outcome: 02.03.02 Describe why the properties of water are important to life.
+Section: 02.03 Topic: Chemistry

+- 57. Which property of water allows it to act as a transport medium?

+- A. cohesion

+- B. high heat of evaporation

+- C. high heat capacity

+- D. water is solvent

+- E. the frozen form is less dense than the liquid form

+Cohesion allows for water to act as a transport medium

+Bloom's Level: 1.
+Remember Learning Outcome: 02.03.02 Describe why the properties of water are important to life.
+Section: 02.03 Topic: Chemistry

+- 58. The mass number refers to the number of \\\\\ and \\\\\ within an element.

+- A. protons and neutrons

+- B. protons and electrons

+- C. electrons and neutrons

+- D. protons and molecules

+- E. electrons and atoms

+The mass number is the sum of the number of protons and neutrons in an element.

+Bloom's Level: 1.
 Remember Learning Outcome: 02.01.02 Use the periodic table to evaluate relationships between atomic number and mass number.
 Section: 02.01 Topic: Chemistry

+2-30 Copyright © 2016 McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.